EspressoPlus/gogo-workflow/README.md

 # gogo-workflow

 [git-workflow.md](https://github.com/EspressoPlus/gogo-workflow/blob/main/git-workflow.md) outlines the process that we should follow with gogoMoney development.
+It includes graphics and examples wrt how Eclipse reflects git branches.
 The first video below (Crash Course) is worth watching.
+The notes in git-workflow.md are taken from this video.
+Other links are for refernce .. use 'em if you want to learn more.

 ### videos
 [Git and GitHub for Beginners - Crash Course - YouTube](https://youtu.be/RGOj5yH7evk?t=1956)